Saturday, August 31, 2024

 On Friday I returned the two t-shirts for a smaller size.

 I wrestled the new chair cover.
-We like this one so much better as it has two pieces so "sits" better.
+We like this one so much better as it has two pieces so it "sits" better.

 John suggested we try these, gluten-free.
 Very refreshing.